tomjaguarpaw/H2/posts/demystifying-dlist.markdown

 ### Generalizing

-The `DList` approach is a special case of the more general codensity transformation [first outlined, I believe, by Janis Voigtlander](http://www.iai.uni-bonn.de/~jv/mpc08.pdf).
-It's not clear to me whether the `Tree` datastructure generalizes equivalently.
+The DList concept generalizes to the "codensity transformation" which makes left-associated *monadic binds* more efficient.
+The codensity transformation was [first outlined, I believe, by Janis Voigtlander](http://www.iai.uni-bonn.de/~jv/mpc08.pdf).
+It's not clear to me, though, whether the `Tree` datastructure generalizes equivalently.

 ## Conclusion